MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ### Spontaneous Server Authentication Flow

 This flow is initiated by a contiguous sequence of Certificate, CertificateVerify, Finished message from the server to the client.
-The Certificate message should contain an even-valued certificate_request_context so as not to collide with an elicited server authentication.
-The Certificate message should conform to the SignatureSchemes presented in the ClientHello.
+The Certificate message MUST contain an even-valued certificate_request_context so as not to collide with an elicited server authentication.
+The Certificate message MUST conform to the SignatureSchemes presented in the ClientHello.

 	<- Certificate, CertificateVerify, Finished

-Interaction between resumption
+## Interaction between resumption

-Certificate identity should not be maintained across resumption.
-If a connection is resumed, additional certificate identities for both client and server certificates should be forgotten.
+Certificate identities established post-handshake should not be maintained across resumption.
+If a connection is resumed, additional certificate identities for both client and server certificates MUST NOT be automatically persisted, but MAY be elicited again immediately post-handshake.

 # Acknowledgements {#ack}